nickbabcock/bottle-ssl/README.md

 for linux users using SSL on top of Bottle.
 The authentication mechanism requires the app to be ran on root on a linux system, but this is just for demonstration purposes.
 Other than authentication, the code is cross platform and python 2 and 3 compatible.
+See the Docker instructions if you want to try out the sample app.

 ## Introduction